Kong/docs.konghq.com/app/deck/guides/deduplicate-plugin-configuration.md

 - `silver-tier` consumers who can access our APIs at 10 requests per minute
 - `gold-tier` consumers who can access our APIs at 20 requests per minute

-Now, if we want to increase the rate-limits or change the host of the Redis server, then we have to edit the configuration of each and every instance of the plugin.
+Now, if we want to increase the rate limits or change the host of the Redis server, then we have to edit the configuration of each and every instance of the plugin.